MINOS: A Multimodal Evaluation Model for Bidirectional Generation Between Image and Text: Minos

-For MLLM development, it is common to follow the supervised fine-tuning (SFT) stage with an alignment phase, which often leads to further performance improvements.
-However, preference data in evaluation tasks is more special, as it reflects pairwise judgments over candidate evaluation results.
-It can also be regarded as a form of evaluation task in itself.
+Firstly, we perform supervised-finetuning (SFT) using \minosfinal to construct an MLLM with basic evaluation capabilities.
+Further, for MLLM development, it is common to follow the SFT stage with an alignment phase, which often leads to further performance improvements.
+We believe that this observation also holds for training multimodal evaluation models.
+Therefore, we introduce DPO Alignment stage after SFT stage to further improve the evaluation ability of Minos.

-Inspired by this observation, we not only constructed preference data for alignment but also explicitly formulated them as evaluation comparison samples which can be seen in the bottom of the Figure \ref{fig:data_instance_full}.

-Specifically, for each instance on the filtered evaluation dataset, we select the previously chosen annotation as the good evaluation sample.
-Among the remaining GPT-annotated evaluation output candidates for the same sample, we identify the one with the largest score discrepancy from the selected sample and treat it as the bad evaluation sample to form a comparison pair.
-We discard the instance, where all GPT-annotated scores are identical to the previously selected good evaluation sample.
-We obtain 38k evaluation comparison samples in the end.
+To perform DPO alignment, we first obtain preference pairs from \minosraw.
+After applying the same quality control strategies, for each instance in the evaluation dataset, we apply the previously selected annotation through Consistency Filter as the chosen data.
+Among the remaining evaluation output candidates for the same sample, we identify the one with the largest score discrepancy from the selected sample and treat it as the rejected evaluation data to form a comparison pair.
+We discard the instance, where all candidate evaluation scores are identical to the previously selected good evaluation data.
+We obtain 38k evaluation preference pairs in the end.

-We mix these evaluation comparison data with evaluation data during SFT training of our model, refered it as Mix-SFT.
-During Alignment stage, we also transform the comparison data into preference data for DPO alignment training by selecting the good evaluation as preferred data and bad evaluation as dispreferred data.
+Unlike other tasks, the evaluation data contains evaluation scores.
+This enables us to quantify the strength of preference by comparing the score difference between the chosen and rejected instances within each preference pair.
+We compute the score gap between the chosen and rejected instances, and retain only pairs with a score difference no less than 2.
+The resulting 5.8K high-confidence preference pairs are used as the final dataset Minos-DPO-5.8K for DPO Alignment.
+Through further DPO alignment on Minos-DPO-5.8K after SFT on \minosfinal, we obtain our multimodal evaluation model Minos.
+More training details can be seen in appendix \ref{sec:training_detail}.